-Our objective on this beautiful May afternoon was the flower garden at Keukenhof.
-This is located on the NW edge of the village of Lisse, half way between Haarlem and Leiden in The Netherlands, also known as Holland.
+Our objective on this beautiful May afternoon was the flower garden at Keukenhof, located half way between Haarlem and Leiden.Google Map

 We set out on our journey from B&B Paula on the west side of Haarlem.
-Going south we passed through the affluent suburb of Aerdenhout where you see many beautiful homes like this thatched roof mansion.
+Going south we passed through the affluent suburb of Aerdenhout where you see many beautiful homes such as this thatched roof mansion.

 Ah ha.
 Only 20 minutes south of B&B Paula we come across our first tulip field.

 Well, you must know that this is Holland because there goes one of those double decker Dutch commuter trains flying south from Haarlem to Leiden.
 They'll get there before we do but we are smelling the flowers.
 Hyacinths drive me crazy.
 No sails on the windmill today.